ronhuff/Event-Planner/readme.md

-## Team 8: Event Planner
+## Team 8: Event Planner: Project-Setup
-This repository houses the source code for an Event Planning & Personal
+This branch repackages the source code we have inherited.
+I feel like we
-Availability application.
-Team 1 is currently in the process of reviewing
-the code the has been passed on from Team 8.
-Our intent is to have the
-application satisfy all Project 1 requirements on or before Sunday, 2-20-18.
+should be able to clone this branch and then branch off of that.
+For example I might create a branch called Fix-TimeSlots to change how timeslots are selected
+then merge that back in.

 ### Easiest Route to a Compiled Program